Jamuna Sen: Family

 Jamuna married Keshab Chandra Sen (known as Sebak Sen), brother-in-law of Kshitimohan Sen, in 1936.
 Keshab Chandra Sen was an electrical engineer by profession.
 Their son Suprabudhha Sen was born in 1938.

 Dance

 Jamuna Sen was an accomplished dancer from a young age.
 She wished to learn classical dance formally, but social conventions of the time contravened.
-However, Tagore spotted her talent and gave her instructions himself on dancing to his music.
-It is in this field of Rabindra-Nritya, the dance style that evolved under Tagore in Santiniketan, that Jamuna excelled.
+However, Tagore spotted her talent and encouraged her to dance to his music, often giving her advise on composition and articulation.
+It is in this field of the expressive dance style that evolved in Santiniketan that Jamuna excelled.
 Diyali Lahiri provides a wonderful account:“She was one of the fortunate students who received care and attention from the poet himself.
 Those who saw her dancing in some of those roles often said that she was a natural performer and dancing was her second nature.
 She was a prominent member of the first dance group and the prima ballerina in all Rabindranath's dance dramas. …She, along with other girls, appeared in public on Calcutta stages and elsewhere for many performances under Tagore's guidance.